fabioricali/incache/README.md

 ## What does?
 InCache is a module that store any info in memory, it can be used for example for storing **server sessions**, **caching http response** or **sharing singleton object** in your apps.
 It also give you the possibility to save data on disk so you can avoid the data loss when the process exit or restart.
+In a browser scenario all data is saved on localStorage through a key.

 ## Installation